 (1) enhancing climate resilience through the strengthening of the national adaptation planning process

-(a) Energy-efficient and environmental-friendly transport systems established;
+(2) establishing energy-efficient and environmental-friendly transport systems

 (3) promoting the uptake of green energy and enhanced energy efficiency through support to improve the enabling environment and developing bankable projects